keymanapp/lexical-models/release/gff/gff.xan.gff_xamtanga/README.md

 Description
 -----------
-This is an Xamtanga (ኽምጣጘ, ISO-639-3 xan) lexical model developed to support predictive text in the corresponding GFF Xamtanga+Awi keyboard.
+This is an Xamtanga (ኽምጣጘ, ISO-639-3 xan) lexical model developed to support predictive text in the corresponding GFF Awngi+Xamtanga keyboard.
 The word list has been modified to remove English entries only but has not otherwise been reviewed to validate spelling.
 Spelling refinements and the incorporation of additional word lists are goals of future development of this lexical model.